nus-sys/neobft-artifact/prepare.md

 The development environment should install Rust toolchain that targets server machines.
 It should also install Terraform and AWS CLI.

+In order to plot, development environment should install `seaborn` pypi package and Jupyter notebook environment.

 > Note: It is assumed that there is access to the Intel P4 Studio SDE version 9.7.0 and the ICA tools helper scripts.

 The P4 Studio SDE is placed in switch's home directory, i.e., `$HOME/bf-sde-9.7.0`, and also the tools at `$HOME/tools`.